Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Dirac's formalism in the extended phase space

 and whose determinant is equal to zero.
-This Hessian matrix (\ref{Hessian}) is not invertible and consequently, the Euler-Lagrange equation for $\tilde{t}$ is not independent of the Euler-Lagrange equation for $\tilde{q}$.
-This implies that the extended system in the variables $\tilde{t}$ and $\tilde{q}$ is a constrained system \cite{dirac2013lectures,henneaux1992quantization}.
-Let us go over to the analysis of such system by first considering the canonical conjugate momenta
+This Hessian matrix (\ref{Hessian}) is not invertible, and consequently, the Euler--Lagrange equation for $\tilde{t}$ is not independent of the Euler--Lagrange equation for $\tilde{q}$.
+This implies that the extended system in the variables $\tilde{t}$ and $\tilde{q}$ is a constrained system \cite{dirac2013lectures,henneaux1992quantization}; therefore, Dirac's formalism can be applied to the action (\ref{GAction}).